 What is the National Endowment for Democracy?

 The National Endowment for Democracy, which serves as the Secretariat of the World Movement for Democracy, is a private, nonprofit foundation dedicated to the growth and strengthening of democratic institutions around the world.
 Each year, NED makes more than 1,000 grants to support the projects of non-governmental groups abroad who are working for democratic goals in more than 90 countries.Since its founding in 1983, the Endowment has remained on the leading edge of democratic struggles everywhere, while evolving into a multifaceted institution that is a hub of activity, resources, and intellectual exchange for activists, practitioners and scholars of democracy the world over.

 I have additional questions.
 Whom should I contact?

 For all Assembly-related inquiries please email email@example.com.
 For all other information related to the World Movement for Democracy, write to firstname.lastname@example.org.

 The World Movement’s partners in Senegal recommend these hotels for participants whose “Registration Codes,” indicated in your invitation email, are Red or Orange.”

-To take full advantage of the opportunity the Assembly will provide, the World Movement will also offer activities specifically designed to accelerate networking, information sharing, creative brainstorming, and building solidarity among participants.
+To take full advantage of the opportunity the Assembly will provide, the World Movement also offered activities specifically designed to accelerate networking, information sharing, creative brainstorming, and building solidarity among participants.
 Networking activities encourage cooperation and collective action on issues of focus at Assemblies into the future.
-It is hoped that networking activities will foster partnerships and impart participants with new energy and enthusiasm when they return to their communities.
+We hope that networking activities succeeded in fostering partnerships and imparted participants with new energy and enthusiasm even after returning to their communities.

 Past Assemblies have included: